-Although access to data remains a barrier for many in particular producers, writers academics the technologies, software and various protocols that underpin this emerging industry are much more open to critical scrutiny.
+Although access to data remains a barrier for many – in particular producers, writers but also academics (Zelenkauskaite and Bucy, 2016) – the technologies, software and various protocols that underpin this emerging industry are much more open to critical scrutiny.
 One key reason for this is due to the influence and involvement of the open source community which has played, and continues to play, a pivotal role in the development of Big Data.
 The Netflix “tech blog”, for instance, regularly publishes detailed posts about the key hardware and software developments that help deliver the company’s streaming service.
 While the tech blog openly details Netflix’s infrastructure and therefore constitutes an invaluable resource when it comes to understanding the mechanics of Big Data, the data itself continues to remain elusive.
 As such, the tech blog clearly has limited critical value and ultimately stands as further evidence of Andrejevic’s data divide.

 Data access remains an issue when it comes to private organisations such as Netflix, yet is less of an issue in the case of public service broadcasters.
 The BBC, for instance, publishes a monthly report about its iPlayer usage which contains a wide array of facts and figures.
 However, these reports are an example of what Stefan Baack describes as an ‘interpretative monopoly’ (2015) in which the information is only accessible in its final processed form, rather than as raw data, and which may therefore reflect the biases of the relevant institution.
 In this example, the raw data is processed and presented in a way that ultimately serves to justify the economic and cultural value of the iPlayer by focusing primarily on issues of popularity.
 Were the raw data readily available, who knows what other stories could be told, or insights unearthed.

 These examples suggest an insider/outsider data divide between those working within the industry (i.e. network executives, writers, directors, etc.) and those on the outside (i.e. journalists, critics, scholars, etc.) However, the line in the data divide is not so clearly drawn.
 In many instances those involved in the production of a television programme are not privy to these large datasets.
-To take one recent example: in an interview in 2015, Beau Willimon, the creator of House of Cards, admitted that, ‘I have no idea how many people watched the show on Netflix. have never given me any data whatsoever.
+To take one recent example: in an interview in 2015, Beau Willimon, the creator of House of Cards, admitted that, ‘I have no idea how many people watched the show on Netflix.
+[Neflix] have never given me any data whatsoever.
 All they say is, “Well, we’re doing well and we’d like another season.”
 And that’s really all I need to know.’ (in Howard, 2015).
-Willimon’s comments seem to corroborate Hastings’ that the numbers are important but do not determine the creative process.
+Willimon’s comments seem to corroborate Hastings’ belief that the numbers are important but do not determine the creative process.
 Willimon’s comments also draw attention to an interesting distinction between the production cultures of broadcast television and SVOD, in which the latter generates more data but the former makes this information more openly available (for example, through the daily and weekly ratings published via Nielsen and BARB or sent directly to broadcasters).
 What this distinction might mean for the production of television is unclear but certainly warrants further investigation.

 Conclusion